maximdeclercq/vtk-hackathon-2021/readme.md

 You can view their schema here, stats about how much data they contain (none at this point of course), preview the content, export the data ...
 If you click on `Query Table`, the textbox above will fill with a SQL statement to query the table you've selected.
 If you make mistakes on your schema, or have garbage in there, you can just delete a table and start over.

 Now make a function which will take an item and write it to BigQuery.
+Look in the BigQuery docs on how to do Streaming data inserts.
 Your pubsub receive function / callback will thus have to write every item it receives to the table.

 Once you start inserting data, go to the BigQuery cloud console and look up your table.
 In the `Preview` tab, you'll be able to see and verify the data you're inserting.
 In the `Details` tab you'll see under `Streaming buffer statistics` that new data is being inserted into the table.
 Data will first be inserted in this buffer, and an estimate is made of the size and rowcount.
 After a while the data will be under `Table info` with an exact size and row count.
 For the purpose of this workshop, this difference does not matter.